The following recommendations should remain in place through all five phases:

 Increase the Size of Public and Private Gatherings: Indoor - 15 People; Outdoor - 30 People

-- All businesses and customers are expected to maintain physical distancing practices.
+- All businesses and customers are expected to practise physical distancing.

 - Restaurants, bars, lounges, food courts, cafeterias, cafes, bistros, and similar facilities are allowed up to 50 per cent capacity of their regular capacity to respect limitations on the size of gatherings and physical distancing.
 Buffet service is not permitted.

 - Recreation areas within restaurants and licensed establishments are not allowed.
 This includes dance floors, VLTs, pool tables and other areas where it is not possible to practise physical distancing.

 - All facilities that provide child care services as defined in The Child Care Act, 2014, are limited to a maximum of 25 children per building space to allow parents to return to work.
 Restricting children to a single facility is mandatory to reduce transmission risks.

 - All child care facilities located within a special care or personal care home must have a private entrance and separate space so there are no shared common areas.
 There must be no interaction between children and residents of the home.
 The facility may continue to operate subject to any restrictions placed on all child care facilities.

 - Re-opening gyms and fitness facilities promotes physical and mental wellness.
 Physical distancing must be maintained, and stringent cleaning and disinfecting protocols must be established.

 - Clients over 40 years of age and those with underlying risk factors should use caution when considering visiting fitness facilities.

 * Other than in an allowable business, the size of public and private gatherings will increase to a maximum of 15 people indoors and 30 people outdoors.